Discover more about Margate, Broadstairs and Ramsgate connections to WWII

 RAF Manston Spitfire & Hurricane Memorial Museum

-This purpose built museum is dedicated to the pilots and aircrew of WWII.
+This museum is dedicated to the pilots and aircrew of WWII.
 “Never in the field of human conflict was so much owed by so many to so few,” Sir Winston Churchill said of the men who fought for supremacy of southeast England’s skies in the Battle of Britain 1940.
 The tactical superiority of the RAF thwarted German plans for invasion, although RAF Manston bore the brunt of early action.
-At the museum you can admire one of the few surviving Spitfires with a wartime record, as well as an impressive Hawker Hurricane and more personal memorabilia
+At the museum you can admire one of the few surviving Spitfires with a wartime record, as well as an impressive Hawker Hurricane and personal memorabilia

 RAF Manston History Museum